 Knowledge of the survivor’s being the “strongest of the strong, Fittest of the fit, is needed by African American youth.

-Dr. Runoko Rashidi, world traveler for over 20 years having been the only African American to have travelled to over 126 countries learning and chronicling our migration to and our existence throughout the world.
+The late Dr. Runoko Rashidi, world traveler for over 20 years having been the only African American to have travelled to over 126 countries learning and chronicling our migration to and our existence throughout the world.

-Dr. Edward Robinson Jr, who spent 70 of his 94 years before his passing introduces us the concept of African Genesis, the learning of our true history in Kemet and Songhai.
+The late Dr. Edward Robinson Jr, who spent 70 of his 94 years before his passing introduces us the concept of African Genesis, the learning of our true history in Kemet and Songhai.
 He demonstrates examples of success throughout his years in examples like the Leads School, Dzertclub and others.

 Dr. George C. Fraser is CEO of FraserNet, Inc., a company he founded to lead a global networking and economic development movement for people of African descent.
 He’s written 6 best-selling books.
 Dr. Fraser has been featured on 7 national magazine covers, He has received over 350 awards and citations

-Dr. Anika Daniels-Osaze and Dr. Jabari Osaze are the on camera studio co-hosts for the four part Journey series.
+Dr. Anika Daniels-Osaze and Jabari Osaze are the on camera studio co-hosts for the four part Journey series.
 Both have led annual study tours to Egypt since 2002 in partnership with the African Genesis Institute.
 Brother Osaze has also led monthly tours throughout several National museums.